RigoRayon22/CST-438-Repo/README.md

 - View their profile page, which lists all the events they favorited
 - [API](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/)

-We got styling help for this document from this guide

 ## Introduction
 - How was communication managed - slack group message, github issue comments, in class check-ins
 - How many stories/issues were initially considered - 22